 Pub.
-1223 prohibits advertising on Form W-2c.
-You must not include advertising on any copy of Form W-2c, including coupons providing discounts on tax preparation services attached to the employee copies.
+1223 prohibits advertising on Form W-2c and envelopes containing Form W-2c.
+You must not include advertising on any copy of Form W-2c, including coupons providing discounts on tax preparation services attached to the employee copies, or on an envelope containing any copy of Form W-2c.
 See Pub.
 1223 for further information.